EpicoStudio/dynamic-year-block/README.txt

 == Description ==

-🆕 **New features**: now you can add a background image with a couple of clicks.
+🆕 **New features**: now you can add a background image and the link to your Privacy Policy page with a couple of clicks.

 The **Dynamic Year Block** will automatically update the copyright year in your website footer.
 At the turn of each year, the number will automatically change to reflect the current year, freeing you from manually editing the year every new year's eve.